Commercial Warm Air Furnaces

-DOE has issued a pre-publication Federal Register notice of proposed rulemaking and public meeting for commercial warm air furnaces (January 16, 2015).
+DOE published a Federal Register notice of proposed rulemaking and public meeting for commercial warm air furnaces.
+80 FR 6181 (February 4, 2015).
 A public meeting is scheduled for March 2, 2015 from 9:00 am to 4:00 pm in Washington, DC.
 For more information, please see the rulemaking webpage.

 DOE published notice of proposed rulemaking and announcement of public meeting regarding energy conservation standards and test procedures for certain commercial and industrial equipment including commercial warm air furnaces.
 80 FR 1172 (January 8, 2015).
 For more information, please see the rulemaking page.